boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ***Series***

-You can change the series to which series have to show the trendline by `Series` dropdown option.
+You can change the series to which series have to show the trendline by the `Series` dropdown option.

 ***Line Type***